-Orthodontic Services – Atlanta, GA
+Orthodontic Services – Tucker, GA

 Traditional Metal Braces

 Metal braces are still widely used to this day to deal with the most severe cases of tooth and bite misalignment.
-The brackets and wires are firmly attached to the teeth, and you’ll return to our office periodically for adjustments.
+The brackets and wires are firmly attached to the teeth, and you’ll return to our orthodontic office periodically for adjustments.
 The exact amount of time you have to wear them may vary, although it’s not uncommon to have them for 2 to 3 years.

 These are very similar to metal braces, but with a significant difference: the brackets will either be see-through or tooth-colored, and the wire attaching them will be designed to blend in with the teeth as well.
 The idea is to help you enjoy the benefits of traditional braces with an aesthetically pleasing alternative that won’t stand out whenever you smile.